 - Rapid heart rate

 - Visual disturbances

 - Bluish tint to lips, earlobes and/or nail beds

 - Elevated red blood cell count or polycythemia

 While the best way to monitor blood oxygen levels is through your ABGs, they are difficult to measure from home.
 The best way to measure oxygen levels at home is to use a pulse oximeter, which measures oxygen saturation.
 Normal oxygen saturation levels range from 95 to 100 percent.
 Anything under 90 percent is considered low.
 In general, anyone having levels below 90 percent at rest should explore their options for supplemental oxygen therapy with their primary care doctor.

 If you or a loved one is experiencing low oxygen levels, contact your primary care physician immediately to discuss your treatment options.
-Other patients have experienced great success after undergoing stem cell therapy from the Lung Institute.
-Contact us today for more information about how stem cell therapy is helping COPD patients today.
+Other patients have experienced great success after undergoing cellular therapy from the Lung Health Institute.
+Contact us today for more information about how cellular therapy is helping COPD patients today.